Photo: Kostikova/Getty Images

 BY Viia Beaumanis | March 6th, 2023

 There’s truth to the classic maxim, “a place for everything and everything in its place.”
 And it’s not just what is visible.
 Even if you can’t see it, the awareness that what’s out of sight — tucked in cabinets, closets and drawers — is tidily arranged, is as beneficial to your headspace as it is to the actual space.
 That said, when taking on a Marie Kondo-style purge, knowing where to begin can be daunting.
-With spring just around the corner, here are some tips for getting your key spaces organized, as well as what to do with household goods that are no longer “sparking joy.”
+With the new year upon us, here are some tips for getting your key spaces organized, as well as what to do with household goods that are no longer “sparking joy.”